tomswinburne/tomswinburne.github.io/team.md

-### Open Positions in Marseille
+### Open Positions
+<em>I am not hiring as main supervisor as I will be moving in August 2025</em><br>
-I will be changing institutions and am currently not hiring in Marseille- more news soon.
-Please see below for past group members.
-There are exciting open positions with collaborators in France.
-Email me <code>thomas.swinburne-at-cnrs.fr</code> for more information on any project, including your CV.
+There are exciting open positions with collaborators in France, email me <code>thomas.swinburne-at-cnrs.fr</code> for more information on any project, including your CV.
+See below for past members and their current employment.

 <strong>PhD + Postdoc (Paris) in ANR PRC DAPREDIS</strong><br>
 <em>Data-Driven prediction of dislocation plasticity</em><br>
-With S Queyreau, LPSM, Sorbonne, Paris Nord (PIs: TDS & SQ)
+Supervisor: S Queyreau, LPSM, Sorbonne, Paris Nord (PIs: TDS & SQ)

 <strong>Postdoc (IRSN Caderache)</strong><br>
 <em>Machine learning models for irradiation damage</em><br>
-With A Allera, IRSN, Caderache (PIs: TDS & AA)
+Supervisor: A Allera, IRSN, Caderache (PIs: TDS & AA)

 ## Past Members
 <strong>Ivan Maliyov</strong><br>